eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.5 Qualified Electronic Attestation of Attributes Providers

 Qualified EAA are provided by QTSPs.
-The IDAS Regulation Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
+The eIDAS Regulation Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication